Filtering in tractography using autoencoders (FINTA): Experimental

-The probabilistic setting of the PFT method was likewise used for the BIL\&GIN human brain dataset.
+Probabilistic tractography was performed on the BIL\&GIN human brain dataset using the Particle Filtering Tracking (PFT) method \citep{Girard:Neuroimage:2014} with white matter seeding ($10$ seeds per voxel; $0.5 mm$ step size; $20^{\circ}$ maximum aperture angle; default values for other parameters).
 The resulting tractograms were registered \citep{Avants:Neuroimage:2011} to the MNI template common space using the MNI152 2009 standard-space T1-weighted average structural $1 mm$ isotropic resolution template image \citep{Fonov:Neuroimage:2011}.
 For the experiments in this work, only the callosal subset of the generated tractograms was used.
-The ``plausible'' streamlines within this subset consisted of the streamlines within $26$ gyral-based homotopic callosal segment pairs (see section \ref{subsec:considered_bil_gin_cc_regions} for further details about their definition).
-The ``implausible'' set comprised, as for the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge datasets, streamlines that did not reach the cortical surface, describing sharp bends, having a single endpoint in the callosal region, having endpoints in non-white matter tissues, or connecting both hemispheres through non-callosal segments or tissues (e.g. the brainstem).
+The plausible streamlines within this subset consisted of the streamlines within $26$ gyral-based homotopic callosal segment pairs (see section \ref{subsec:considered_bil_gin_cc_regions} for further details about their definition).
+The implausible set comprised, as for the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge datasets, streamlines that did not reach the cortical surface, describing sharp bends, having a single endpoint in the callosal region, having endpoints in non-white matter tissues, or connecting both hemispheres through non-callosal segments or tissues (e.g. the brainstem).
 The procedure was supervised by a neuroanatomist.
 The procedure yielded, on average, $41838$ streamlines per-subject (standard deviation: $5648$) for the considered callosal dataset.
-The lower row in figure \ref{fig:datasets} shows the test set tractograms, including both ``plausible'' and ``implausible'' streamlines, corresponding to all three datasets.
+The lower row in figure \ref{fig:datasets} shows the test set tractograms, including both plausible and implausible streamlines, corresponding to all three datasets.